deis/example-python-flask/README.md

     Successfully installed Flask gunicorn Werkzeug
     Cleaning up...

-If your dependencies require any system packages, you can install those later by specifying a list of custom packages in the Instance configuration or by customizing the deploy script to install your own packages.

 #### 2. Use Foreman to manage processes

-OpDemand uses [Foreman](http://ddollar.github.com/foreman/) to manage the processes that serve up your application.
-Foreman relies on a `Procfile` that lives in the root of your repository.
+Deis relies on a [Foreman](http://ddollar.github.com/foreman/) `Procfile` that lives in the root of your repository.
 This is where you define the command(s) used to run your application.
 Here is an example `Procfile`:

     web: gunicorn -b 0.0.0.0:$PORT app:app

-This tells OpDemand to run web application workers using the command `gunicorn -b 0.0.0.0:$PORT app:app`.
+This tells Deis to run `web` workers using the command `gunicorn -b 0.0.0.0:$PORT app:app`.
 You can test this locally by running `foreman start`.

     (venv)$ foreman start
     15:05:12 web.1  | started with pid 88517